 - Fish.
 Many cats adore fish.
-Salmon, shrimp and oysters may be a holiday favorite for both humans and pets.
-Seren has never liked shrimp–that’s more for me!
-But both Karma and Seren can’t get enough of fish, especially salmon.
+Salmon, shrimp, and oysters may be a holiday favorite for both humans and pets.
+Seren never liked shrimp–that’s more for me!
+But both Karma can’t get enough fish, especially salmon.
 Be careful of tuna (offer only the water-packed variety) because the strong flavor can almost be addictive.

 - Yogurt.
 You’d think milk would be on the treat list, but many cats develop diarrhea from more than a tiny taste.
 A better milk-based treat is plain unflavored yogurt.
-Yogurt also helps maintain the beneficial bacteria in the stomach that keeps digestion healthy.
-Karma could care less but Seren ADORES plain yogurt.
+Yogurt also helps maintain the beneficial bacteria in the stomach that keep digestion healthy.
+Karma ADORES plain yogurt.
 Whisker-licking good!

 - Fruit.
 Not all cats like fruit but those that do can benefit from the vitamins.
 Kitties often enjoy cantaloupe and strawberries or bananas.
 Most cats HATE the smell of citrus and you’ll risk hissing the cat off by offering such things.

 - Ginger.
 Ginger is a natural remedy that counters nausea, in case Kitty has car sick problems from the trip to Grandma’s house.
 But most cats won’t be interested in gingerbread or ginger cookies.
 Try offering a tiny taste of no-sugar whipped cream mixed with ginger as a special treat that soothes the tummy troubles.
-Every time I fix whipped cream, both cats (and the Magical-Dawg) line up to lick any errant splatters.
+Every time I fix whipped cream, Karma and Shadow-Pup line up to lick any errant splatters.

 Every cat has different tastes—and nutritional needs.
 Be sure to ask your veterinarian before “treating” your fur-kids.
-Some cats doing extraordinarily well with home prepared foods or even “raw” rations, but any change requires knowledge and a slow transition.
-Remember you wouldn’t allow your human kid to munch exclusively on rich desserts or gravy, so balance your table-love with healthy moderation.
+Some cats doing extraordinarily well with home-prepared foods or even “raw” rations, but any change requires knowledge and a slow transition.
+Remember, you wouldn’t allow your human kid to munch only on rich desserts or gravy, so balance your table-love with healthy moderation.